 There may be times where the driver didn’t notice they had hit something but most of the time the hit and run drivers are too afraid of the repercussions to stop and care for the injured person.
 Failing to stop and render aid turns the accident into a deliberate crime.

-If you’ve been injured by an irresponsible driver who never stopped to give their information, talk to our team at Studstill Firm, LLP for a free consultation.
+If you’ve been injured by an irresponsible driver who never stopped to give their information, call (229) 515-8900 to talk to our team at Studstill Firm, LLP for a free consultation.
 Let us see what we can do for you.

 Georgia Hit and Run Laws